-What is the Ideal Room Temperature?
+What Is the Ideal Room Temperature?

 Ideal Room Temperature for Sleeping

-Ideal Room Temperature for Pets
+Perfect Room Temperature for Pets

 As with humans, pets also need a certain temperature range to function to the best of their abilities.
-This temperature depends on the type of coat a pet has, the amount of fur, breed of pet, and the pet’s lifestyle.
+This temperature depends on the type of coat a pet has, the amount of fur, the breed of the pet, and the pet’s lifestyle.

-Even though there isn’t a one temperature that fits all formula, the thermostat should be set between 75 and 78 degrees Fahrenheit when you’re at home in the summer season.
+Even though there isn’t one temperature that fits all formulas, the thermostat should be set between 75 and 78 degrees Fahrenheit in summer for dogs.
 For larger breeds of dogs, 75 degrees is preferred.
-For older cats, it can go up to 78 degrees, while in the winters, a temperature of 69 to 72 degrees is ideal.
-Read in detail how you can maintain the ideal temperature for your pets.
+In winter, the best settings are between 68-72 F.

-Ideal Room Temperature for Babies
+Optimal Room Temperature for Babies

 Ideal Room Temperature for the Elderly